aws/karpenter-provider-aws/designs/carbon-aware.md

 1. 👍 Simple solution.
 1. 👍 Can be used for other purposes.
 2. 👎👎 ConfigMap cannot contain all data.
-3. 👎 Hard to discover the carbon aware "feature".
+3. 👎 Hard to discover the carbon efficient "feature".
 4. 👎 Carbon emission price cannot be combined with actual price.
 5. 👎 Carbon emissions are completely static without possibility to improve it in the future.
 7. 👎 Feature can not be enabled as a toggle.
-8. 👎 Depending on implementation, the `karpenter_cloudprovider_instance_type_price_estimate` metric *may* represent more than just price when Carbon Aware is enabled.
+8. 👎 Depending on implementation, the `karpenter_cloudprovider_instance_type_price_estimate` metric *may* represent more than just price when Carbon Efficient is enabled.

 [^1]: The potential impact of greenhouse gases on global warming.
 Measured in terms of CO₂e.
 [^2]: See [prices_gen.go](/hack/code/prices_gen.go) and [zz_generated.pricing.go](/pkg/providers/pricing/zz_generated.pricing.go)